0 / 0

 You can use the following function to get the metadata (credentials) of a given connection.

-: the function takes as input the ID of the connection or the name of the connection.
-You can get these values by using the get_assets()
+get_connection: the function takes as input the ID of the connection or the name of the connection.
+You can get these values by using the get_assets() function which returns the id, name and type of all the assets listed in project.

-returns the connection credentials which you can use to fetch data from the connection data source.
+The function get_connection returns the connection credentials which you can use to fetch data from the connection data source.

-Here is an example, which shows you how you can fetch the credentials of a connection by using the get_connection
+Here is an example, which shows you how you can fetch the credentials of a connection by using the get_connection function:

 # Import the lib